alxshelepenok/lumen/content/posts/2020-06-01-Make-a-Website-fleek-forestry.md

 # No More Excuses!
 We've just seen how it was possible to make an awesome website *without writing a single line of code*!

 It's pretty amazing that web development tooling has come this far so that literally anyone can have his voice heard on the internet.
-It's so amazing, in fact, that it brushes await any excuses for *not* making that awesome blog of portfolio site you always dreamed of.
+It's so amazing, in fact, that it brushes away any excuses for *not* making that awesome blog of portfolio site you always dreamed of.

 The great tools are out there.
 They are only awaiting your special touch!